 From September 2014 Statements of Special Educational Needs and Learning Difficulty Assessments were replaced by Education, Health and Care (EHC) plans.

 Crucial: Usually it will be the school or learning provider applying for the EHC, but families can also make an application.
-You can find out how to apply for an Education Health and Care Plan here.
+Find out about applying for an Education, Health and Care Plan assessment in Oxfordshire.

 Everything together - with a future focus!

 Your EHC plan puts all the support you need in one record, along with your goals and ambitions.
 This helps the different agencies that provide your education, health and social care support work more closely together.
 It also makes sure that your wishes, ambitions and aspirations are included.
 This helps you achieve your aims and get the best support.

 Instant expert: Find out all about about Education, Health and Care Plans in Oxfordshire.